safesploitOrg/doogle/README-refactored.md

 - CLI crawling does not require a browser session, but still enforces crawler safety policy.
 - Web and CLI crawl jobs are stored in `crawl_jobs` and shown on the authenticated crawl page.
 - Crawling indexes page metadata, images, and video references/embeds when safe URLs are discovered.
+- The Docker runtime uses Nginx, PHP-FPM, MariaDB, non-root PHP execution, baseline security headers, rate limiting, and auth/crawl event logging.

 ## Quick Start With Docker

 Docker is the preferred local workflow.

+Docker helper scripts load the repository-level `.env` file when it exists.
+For manual `docker compose` commands, pass `--env-file .env` when you want the same values.

 Start the app and create an initial admin user: